MAGIRT/webinars/README.md

-## MAGIRT 2018 Webinar Series
+### MAGIRT 2018 Webinar Series

-# OVERVIEW FOR ALL WORKSHOPS:
+## OVERVIEW FOR ALL WORKSHOPS:
-Name:  MAGIRT 2018 Webinar Series: “Building Geospatial Communities”
+# MAGIRT 2018 Webinar Series: “Building Geospatial Communities”
-Event Information:

 MAGIRT proudly presents a series of webinars for anyone interested in maps, GIS, and building a geospatial community at their campus.
 These webinars are topical and focused on providing practical knowledge about current issues and trends.
 This year our webinar series will provide an introduction for getting started on creating a geospatial data discovery and preservation solution at your institution or organization, learn more about the Nimble Tents toolkit and leverage it to start up you own Mapathon, and learning more about how the New York Public Library is leading the way in developing digital tools for genealogical and community oriented research.

 Each webinar can be viewed by itself but we encourage that you attend all three if you can.
 To that end a discount will be offered if you purchase all three.
 The price of the webinar will also purchase a year membership to MAGIRT.
 All materials for webinars will be posted online afterwards.

-# Webinar 1
+## Webinar 1
-Name:  Geospatial Data Projects: Getting Started and Keeping Momentum
+# Geospatial Data Projects: Getting Started and Keeping Momentum

-Event Information: This webinar is designed to be an introduction to starting and maintaining a geospatial data discovery and preservation solution.
+This webinar is designed to be an introduction to starting and maintaining a geospatial data discovery and preservation solution.
 While we focus on the work of the GeoBlacklight software and community, we talk about strategies for communicating the overall vision and needs for GIS data preservation and discovery, established best practices for metadata creation and management, and ways for engaging with the library community and beyond.

 Day: May 3rd, 2018
 Start Time:   4pm EST